boldbi/bold-bi-docs/docs/managing-resources/manage-dashboards/publish-dashboards.md

    ![Add External Site](/static/assets/managing-resources/manage-dashboards/images/add-external-site.png#width=55%)

-2. Fill in the following details as shown in the following image.
+2. Fill in the following details as shown in the image below:

    * **Name** - Enter the name that you want for external site.
    * **Client ID** - Enter the Client Id of the site.
    * **Client Secret** - Enter the Client Secret of the site.
    * **Site URL** - Enter the URL of the site.

-   You can add both internal and external site's client ID and client secret here.
+   You can add both internal and external site client IDs and client secrets here.

   ![External Dialog](/static/assets/managing-resources/manage-dashboards/images/external-site-dialog.png#width=55%)

-  For the Bold BI Enterprise server, get the site's Client Id and Client Secret values from the [site details page](/multi-tenancy/manage-sites/#general).
+  For the Bold BI Enterprise server, obtain the site's Client ID and Client Secret values from the [site details page](/multi-tenancy/manage-sites/#general).

   ![General Details](/static/assets/managing-resources/manage-dashboards/images/general-details.png)

-3. After the external site is added, choose the external site in the drop-down and follow the same steps mentioned in the internal site for publishing the dashboard.
+3. After adding the external site, select the external site from the drop-down menu and follow the same steps mentioned for the internal site to publish the dashboard.

 > **NOTE:**  The dashboards or the data sources cannot be locked while publishing to the external sites.
 So, the `Lock dashboard editing in published site` and `Lock data source editing in published site` check box options will not be shown for `External Site`.

 ## Manage published dashboards

-You can view the status of the published dashboards in the **Published Resources** page.
+You can view the status of published dashboards on the **Published Resources** page.
 The published resources are listed in the grid and grouped by the dashboard by default.

 ![Publish Side Menu](/static/assets/managing-resources/manage-dashboards/images/publish-side-menu.png#width=55%)